jimmyrigby94/trends_in_IO/README.md

 ## What’s New?

-  - Action buttons that quickly select and deselect all journals
+  - Significant speed imporvements
-  - Complete overhaul of UI
+  - reorganization of internals
-  - Refinement to visualizations
+  - Action but for new search
+  - Correcting a few errors

 ## Future Improvements